nuxeo-sandbox/nuxeo-dam-dashboard/README.md

 * Edit `demo/index.html` and modify the `<nuxeo-connection>` element with the URL for the server.
 For example:
   * `<nuxeo-connection url="http://localhost:8080/nuxeo"></nuxeo-connection>`
   * The user name and password can be included here as well.
 See the [`nuxeo-elements` documentation](https://doc.nuxeo.com/x/XJCRAQ).

+Then run it:

+    polyserve -p 3000

+Once running, you can checkout the demo at `http://localhost:3000/components/nuxeo-dam-dashboard/demo`.

 ## About Nuxeo